Hijab in Iran

-After the 1979 Iranian revolution, the hijab became the mandatory dress code for all Iranian women by the order of Ayatollah Khomeini, the supreme leader of the new Islamic Republic.
-Hijab was seen as a symbol of piety, dignity, and identity for Muslim women.
+Following the 1979 Iranian Revolution, the hijab became the mandatory dress code for all Iranian women by the order of Ayatollah Khomeini, the supreme leader of the new Islamic Republic.

-The Safavid dynasty centralized Iran and declared Shia Islam as the official religion, which led to the widespread adoption of hijab by women in the country.
-Free women continued to wear hijab as a prevalent fashion trend during the Qajar era, with increased inspiration from European fashions and materials.
-In parallel, slave women did show themselves in public unveiled, but were in contrast not viewed as respectable women.

-The Pahlavi era (1925-1979) was marked by significant changes in the hijab and women's dress in Iran, reflecting the influence of Westernization, modernization, and political movements.
-The first Pahlavi era, under Reza Shah (1925-1941), was characterized by the forced unveiling of women, known as Kashf-e hijab, as part of the regime's attempt to secularize and modernize the country.
-Women who resisted the ban on hijab faced harassment, violence, and imprisonment.
-The second Pahlavi era, under Mohammad Reza Shah (1941-1979), was more tolerant of women's choice of clothing, but also encouraged Western styles and fabrics, especially among the urban elite.
-Women wore a variety of dresses, skirts, pants, suits, and coats, often made of silk, velvet, or brocade.
-They also wore hijab in different forms, such as scarves, hats, or veils, depending on their personal, religious, or political preferences.

-Following the 1979 revolution, the hijab became a compulsory dress code for women by the new regime.
 Restrictions sparked several movements by activists and ordinary citizens who challenged the mandatory hijab, seeking more freedom and rights for women.
-In response, the government cracked down on protests with violence, notably during the Mahsa Amini protests (2022-2023).
+Already the day after the introduction of mandatory hijab, the 1979 International Women's Day protests in Tehran erupted, delaying the introduction of the new laws.
+However, the government has throughout the decades cracked down on protests with violence, notably during the Mahsa Amini protests (2022–2023).
 In September 2024, on the second anniversary of the death of Amini, Iran's president Masoud Pezeshkian said that morality police will no longer "bother" women over the wearing of the hijab.

+Historically, the hijab became widely adopted in Iran during the Safavid dynasty (1501–1736) as Shia Islam was established as the official religion, and it remained a prevalent cultural practice through the Qajar era (1789–1925).
+The subsequent Pahlavi era (1925–1979) was marked by significant fluctuations in state policy.
+Reza Shah (1925–1941) enforced the forced unveiling of women (Kashf-e hijab) as a secularization measure to modernize the country.
+Mohammad Reza Shah (1941–1979), in contrast, adopted a more permissive approach toward women's dress, from Western styles, fostered among the urban elite, to hijabs.

-Most Iranian women wear a scarf, a shayla or a chador, but in Sistan and Baluchestan province, Sunni Muslims and Baloch people commonly wear black niqabs as a sign of familial piety and modesty, while the most popular type of head covering among residents of Qeshm Island is a burqah mask.
+Most Iranian women wear a shawl, a headscarf, a shayla, or a chador, but in Sistan and Baluchestan province, Sunni Muslims and Baloch people commonly wear black niqabs as a sign of familial piety and modesty, while the most popular type of head covering among residents of Qeshm Island is a burqah mask.